Integrations — JupyterLab

 JAVA_GATEWAY_EXITED or Py4J errors | SPARK_HOME/PYTHONPATH misconfigured | Ensure singleuser.extraEnv uses /opt/bitnami/spark paths |

-IllegalStateException: Cannot call methods on a stopped SparkContext | Spark master unreachable or NetworkPolicy blocking egress/ingress | Confirm tdpSparkIntegration.enabled matches intent, verify Spark service, adjust NetworkPolicies |
+IllegalStateException: Cannot call methods on a stopped SparkContext | Spark master unreachable or NetworkPolicy blocking egress/ingress | Confirm tdpSparkIntegration.enabled, check Spark service, adjust NetworkPolicies |

-Notebook pod crashes at startup (ImportError for zmq) | PYTHONPATH polluted with PySpark site-packages | Do not append /opt/conda/envs/py312/lib/python3.12/site-packages to PYTHONPATH |
+Notebook pod fails to start (ImportError for zmq) | PYTHONPATH polluted with PySpark site-packages | Do not append /opt/conda/envs/py312/lib/python3.12/site-packages to PYTHONPATH |

 | Spark driver cannot bind/communicate | SPARK_DRIVER_HOST not resolvable | Leave blank to use the notebook admin service or supply a reachable DNS entry |